-- If an applicant does not want to enroll in an official post-bacc program or master’s program applicants should demonstrate their ability to handle our curriculum by course loading with a high number of semester hours, taking difficult courses simultaneously, and taking courses at the university level and in the classroom.
+- If an applicant does not want to enroll in an official post-bacc program or master’s program applicants should demonstrate their ability to handle our curriculum by course loading with a high number of credits, taking difficult courses simultaneously, and taking courses at the university level and in the classroom.

 21. I have no clinical experience and have plans to apply to the program.
 I do have a plan in place to complete my experience hours by July 15th, am I still competitive?

-No, you would not be as competitive with the applicants whose other factors (GPA, GRE) are equal.
+No, you would not be as competitive with the applicants whose other factors are equal.
 The purpose of clinical experience is to allow for exposure to the PA profession, communication skills, and is critical to helping applicants establish a comfort level when working with patients and members of the health care team.
 The program looks favorably upon applicants who have invested time to prepare themselves prior to applying.
-Most competitive applicants have completed or exceeded the 500-hour minimum at the time of application.
-If the applicant has no patient contact he or she is strongly encouraged to wait until the next application cycle to apply; thus allowing ample time to accumulate quality hours.
+Most competitive applicants have completed or exceeded the 1,000-hour minimum at the time of application.
+If the applicant has no patient contact, he or she is strongly encouraged to wait until the next application cycle to apply; thus allowing ample time to accumulate quality hours.